Scifabric/pybossa/doc/user/tutorial.rst

     var userLocale = document.getElementById('PYBOSSA_USER_LOCALE').textContent.trim();

-The way you use it after this, it is up to you, but let's see an example of how to you can use it to make a tutorial that automatically shows the strings in the language of the user.
+The way you use it after that is up to you.
+But let's see an example of how you can use it to make a tutorial that automatically shows the strings in the locale of the user.

 .. note::